kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

 ```bash
 wget https://raw.githubusercontent.com/awslabs/aws-servicebroker/v1.0.0/setup/prerequisites.yaml
 ```
-You may need to align the `prerequisites.yaml` file if you use the `customizable` plan and change the bucket or dynamoDB parameters.
+You may need to align the `prerequisites.yaml` file if you use the `customizable` plan and change the bucket or DynamoDB parameters.

-3. Ensure the AWS stack:
+3. Get the AWS stack:

->**NOTE:** If you created the stack before in the same `REGION` you can use its ID to create a Secret, in this case skip to step 5.
-You can find the stack ID in [AWS Management Console](https://console.aws.amazon.com) under the **Services** tab in the **CloudFormation** section.
+>**NOTE:** If you created the stack before in the same `REGION`, you can use its ID to create a Secret.
+In such a case, go straight to step 5.
+Find your stack ID in the [AWS Management Console](https://console.aws.amazon.com) under the **Services** tab in the **CloudFormation** section.

 ```bash
 export STACK_ID=$(aws cloudformation create-stack \